January 21, 2025

 Assembly:

 When assembling the tag, please insert the pin through the top cover of the luggage tag.
 It has been contoured for easier insertion.
-I included two copies of the pin as they can be somewhat fragile based on your filament choice and condition.
-The pin inserts the best while it is still warm, because it has a little extra flex in it.
+I included two copies of the pin, as they can be somewhat fragile, depending on your filament choice and filament condition.
 I like the fit and finish of PLA, but I also tested PETG, which works fine.
-The two magnets I used are 3x2 mm; for PLA, they can be press-fit into position with your fingers; for PETG, you might need a touch of glue.
+The two magnets I used are 3x2 mm; for PLA, they can be press-fit into position with your fingers; for PETG, a touch of glue may be needed.

 The magnets are part of an assortment I purchased here: https://www.amazon.com/gp/product/B09WZTSQ9Y?